jnylam/jnylam.github.io/_courses/146-f16/bonus.md

 ## The code

+You may do this assignment in any widely used programming language (please ask if unsure).

 Write a web crawler program that

 1. takes as input into the terminal or command line (System.in in Java) a string that represents a URL